corticph/corti-sdk-javascript/AUTHENTICATION.md

 }

 if (code) {
-    // Retrive codeVerifier from SDK if you used authorizePkceUrl on previous step or use localStorage.getItem('pkce_verifier') const codeVerifier = auth.getCodeVerifier()
+    // Retrieve codeVerifier from SDK if you used authorizePkceUrl (automatically stored)
+    // Otherwise, you need to pass it manually if you generated it yourself const codeVerifier = auth.getCodeVerifier()

     if (!codeVerifier) {